Terminals and Connectors

 |Marine Type Top Post||Battery Post||N/A|

 When you work with terminal blocks, using the non-terminated end of stranded wires as a connection point will lead to fraying and weakening of the connection.
 You want to consolidate your stranded wires into one singular point of connection.
 This is where wire ferrules come in.
 They create a superior connection to a terminal block.
 By consolidating the wires into the ferrule, you minimize your risks of the connection fraying or coming loose.
 This, in turn, creates a stronger connection.
 These are simple wire connectors to crimp given you have the proper tools.
-When considering wire connectors to crimp, always factor the tools required.
+When considering wire connectors to crimp, always factor in the tools required.

 |Connector Color||Type of Terminal||Wire Gauge|